ammmze/DeployMint/readme.txt

 == Screenshots ==

 1. This screen shot description corresponds to screenshot-1.(png|jpg|jpeg|gif).
 Note that the screenshot is taken from the /assets directory or the directory that contains the stable readme.txt (tags or trunk).
 Screenshots in the /assets directory take precedence.
 For example, `/assets/screenshot-1.png` would win over `/tags/4.3/screenshot-1.png` (or jpg, jpeg, gif).
 2. This is the second screen shot

 == Changelog ==

+= 2.3.1 =
+* Fixed: Support PHP 5.4
+* Refactor: Removed un-necessary use prepare method

 = 2.3.0 =
 * Enhancement: Snapshots include all tables with the specified db prefix